RPCSX/rpcsx/.github/readme.md

 ## Creating a log

-You can use this flag if you experience a segfault
+You can use this flag if you encountered a segfault for debugging purposes.

 ```
 --trace
 ```

-You can redirect all log messages to a file by appending the following to the command:
+You can redirect all log messages to a file by appending this command:

 ```
 &>log.txt